sktheu/platformer2D/README.md

 # Simple Platformer 2D
-A simple platform 2D game developed using Unity for study purposes.
+A simple platformer 2D game developed using Unity for study purposes.